CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-ld-api-part2.md

         self._populate_instance_from_rdf()
 ```

-Update `/view/templates/page_pizza.html` with the following lines in (the following file in this link)[ld-api-intro-p2/pizza-2.txt].
+Add the following code in [the pizza-2.txt file in this link](ld-api-intro-p2/pizza-2.txt)

 ### Summary

 We have covered how the Pet section of the Example pyLDAPI works using a very basic (JSON) dataset
 and how to extend it for different LD Views.

+We also showed how we can take some existing RDF resources and create a Pizza LD API - Pizza register, Pizza model and views.
+We showed how to pull in different data content into the views.